• Home

 Pale green dresser before getting a makeover with chalk paint

 It belonged to my grandmother and had been painted at least 2 times before.
 Once by my aunt back in the 70’s and then by me in the 90’s.
-I posted about how I painted it in the post, how to age furniture without chalk paint.

 Light periwinkle blue chalk painted dresser with key tassel hanging from top drawer.

 I found the glass knobs at HomeGoods.
 A set of four for $8!
 They were in the checkout line area.
 The tassel I have had forever.
-It has moved from room to room to give it new life.
-I love it on the dresser.

-I didn’t want a distressed look for the finish, but still whipped up a batch of DIY chalk paint to paint it.
+I didn’t want a distressed look for the finish, but still whipped up a batch of DIY homemade chalk paint to paint it.

 Furniture makeover using DIY chalk paint that is not aged or distressed.

-Chalk paint is not only for the “old and chippy” look.
-It can look fresh and modern, too.
-I prefer the look and feel of chalk paint and wax over latex and poly on a piece of furniture.
-To me, it looks more professional – like a finish that has always been on the piece, not just a painted piece of furniture.
-The finish is smooth and glossy with none of that latex tackiness.
+The painted finish looks more professional – like a smooth finish that has always been on the piece, not just a painted piece of furniture.
+The finish is smooth and with a subtle sheen with none of that latex tackiness.

 How to make chalk paint to make custom paint colors to use on furniture makeovers